hashicorp/terraform-provider-aws/website/docs/r/glue_crawler.html.markdown

 ### Lake Formation Configuration

 * `account_id` - (Optional) Required for cross account crawls.
-For same account crawls as the target data, this can ommited.
+For same account crawls as the target data, this can omitted.
 * `use_lake_formation_credentials` - (Optional) Specifies whether to use Lake Formation credentials for the crawler instead of the IAM role credentials.

 ### Lineage Configuration